Abdominal Pain

 What are the Types of Abdominal Pains?

-Localised Pain
+Localized Pain

 Cramping-like Pain

-Cramping-like pain may be associated with diarrhea, constipation, bloating, or gas.
+Cramping-like Pain may be associated with diarrhea, constipation, bloating, or gas.
 In women, it can be connected with menstruation, miscarriage, or reproductive complications.
-This pain comes and goes and may go away on its own without treatment.
+This Pain comes and goes and may go away on its own without treatment.

 Colonic Pain